 As an Amazon Associate I earn from qualifying purchases.
 All claims are strictly my personal opinion.

 Stairs are one of the most awkward sanding jobs in any home ā and they’re awkward in all the ways that matter most.
 The tight junction between tread and riser, the confined space between each step, the balusters and stringers that box you in, and the sharp right-angle corners that most sanders simply can’t follow cleanly.
 Anyone who’s tried to sand a staircase with the wrong tool knows exactly how quickly it turns from a manageable job into a full-day ordeal with a disappointing result.
+If you’re researching sanders and tools for your next project, you’ll find plenty more helpful guides over on the Blog.

 The key is using the right type of sander for each zone of the staircase ā and knowing that no single tool covers everything.
 I’ll break it down by sander type, explain where each one excels on stairs specifically, and give you my top picks in each category.
 Get this combination right and staircases stop being a headache.